The University of Oxford

 University of St Andrews

 Founded around 1413 by a group of Augustinian clergy, St Andrews is the oldest university in Scotland and the third oldest university in the English-speaking world.
 It is also ranked the top university in Scotland, and third behind Oxford and Cambridge in the UK, in recent leading league tables.
-A member of the association of leading European universities since June 2017, it is the newest partner within the Europaeum, signaling St Andrew’s commitment to remaining a highly connected global university.
+A member of the association of leading European universities since June 2017, it is one of the newer partners within the Europaeum, signaling St Andrew’s commitment to remaining a highly connected global university.